tastejs/TasteMusic/README.md

 Music recommendations by JavaScripters.
 Because, reasons :)

-[Suggest a playlist or track](https://github.com/tastejs/TasteMusic/issues/1) by commenting on the thread.
+[Suggest a playlist, album or track](https://github.com/tastejs/TasteMusic/issues/1) by commenting on the thread.

 ![](music-monster.png)